 What is an eligible Area?

-- The median household income less than 110% of the statewide non-metropolitan household income according to latest Census data
+- Median household incomes less than 110 percent of the statewide non-metropolitan household income according to the latest Census data.

 Are there other requirements?